Istanbul pogrom: In Turkey

 After the events, 3,151 people were immediately arrested, the number of arrested later rose to 5,104.
 On 7 September, the Menderes government closed the "Cyprus is Turkish" Association (CTA) and arrested its executives.
 34 trade unions were dissolved.
 The Minister of Internal Affairs Namık Gedik resigned on 10 September.

 The investigation initially focused on the "Cyprus is Turkish" Association (CTA).
-CTA detainee, and spy, named Kamil Önal had one of his CTA associates burn an intelligence report originating from the National Security Service (NSS) that was at the CTA office.
+A CTA detainee and spy, Kamil Önal, had one of his CTA associates burn an intelligence report originating from the National Security Service (NSS) that was at the CTA office.
 In addition, a member from the Kızıltoprak branch, Serafim Sağlamel, was found to be carrying an address list of non-Muslim citizens.
 However, on September 12, the government blamed Turkish Communists for the pogrom, arresting 45 "card-carrying communists" (including Aziz Nesin, Kemal Tahir, and İlhan Berktay).
 This type of "false flag" anti-Communist propaganda was a staple of the Counter-Guerrilla.
 When opposition leader İsmet İnönü delivered a speech criticizing the government for rounding up innocent people instead of the actual perpetrators, the communists were released in December 1955.
 An angry Menderes said that İnönü would not be forgiven for his speech, pardoning the communists.

 87 CTA leaders were released in December 1955, while 17 were taken to court on 12 February 1956.
 The indictment initially blamed the CTA only for inciting some students to burn Greek newspapers in Taksim Square.
 In response to police chief Kemal Aygün's question about the Cominform's role in the affair, Şevki Mutlugil of the NSS cooked up a report, which concluded that the Comintern and Cominform had conspired to sabotage NATO.
 As proof, the prosecution submitted some brochures from the Communist Party of Turkey and a pair of letters from Nâzım Hikmet which called on the workers of Cyprus to stand against imperialism.
 To bolster the claims, the indictment claimed that NSS agent Kamil Önal had contacted the Comintern while on duty in Lebanon and defected, effectively exonerating the NSS.

 The remaining prisoners were released on 12 January 1957 for lack of evidence, by order of the Istanbul First Penal Court (İstanbul 1.
 Ceza Mahkemesi).